Work on Self, Work in a Group

 **Conge, Michel, Life: Real Life Behind Appearances, 2017.

-A special thank you to our master artisan for reading and commenting on an early draft of this post.
+A special thank you to our master artisan for reading and commenting on early drafts of this post.